robotology/gazebo-fmi/plugins/actuator/README.md

 an object-oriented, equation based language to conveniently model complex physical systems.
 Modelica is used in several  Simulation Environments, such as [OpenModelica](https://openmodelica.org/) or [Dymola](https://www.3ds.com/products-services/catia/products/dymola).
 Please see the [`doc/modelica-actuator.md`](doc/modelica-actuator.md) document for additional insight on how to use the gazebo-fmi Actuator plugin with Modelica models.

+## Naming conventions

+In this software the following main name conventions are used:
+* Type names start with upper case.
+* Class member variabile names start with m_ then lower case.
+* Class member method names start with upper case.
+* Local variabile names start with lower case.